While smart locks are an increasingly popular way to make your home more secure, they’re also a relatively new technology.

 |Bluetooth||12 to 20 months||Very good||Danalock, August|

 |Z-Wave||12 to18 months||Very good||Schlage, Yale, August, Kwikset|

 You will also see Wi-Fi-only models that are often cheaper for this reason.
-However, if you do not mind the hassle of frequent battery changes and they are within your budget range, they can still be very efficient locks.
+However, if you do not mind the hassle of frequent battery changes within your budget range, they can still be very efficient locks.

-Step 2: Is your smart lock actually paired with your phone?
+Step 2: Is your smart lock paired with your phone?

 Checking if your smart lock is connected to your phone can be done in the app itself.

 To do so, open your smartphone app and tap “Settings.”
 Then scroll down until you find something like ‘Device Settings.’
-Here you should see all the devices that are currently connected to your system.
+Here you should see all the devices currently connected to your system.

 If you have multiple locks, you may need to turn off all other locks before further investigating the smart lock with the issues.